 Chicago Drug Crime Defense Lawyers

-In Illinois a controlled substance can be one of a great many different substances or drugs.
-Cannabis and alcohol are regulated by different criminal statutes and regulations however, so they are not covered under the Illinois Controlled Substances Act.
-The category of controlled substance includes those drugs that people commonly associate with this law such as cocaine, heroin, crack, PCP, methamphetamine, hallucinogens, LSD, mushrooms, amphetamines, narcotics, opium, speed, ecstasy, GHB, etc., but also includes substances less commonly associated such as anabolic steroids, and many legally manufactured drugs such as codeine, ephedrine, dietary supplements, hydrocodone, and anti-depressants.
-Although these types of legally manufactured drugs are perfectly legal to possess and use when prescribed by a doctor, they become illegal when sold on the secondary market or obtained through other means.
+In Illinois, a controlled substance may be one of a great many different substances or drugs.
+Cannabis and alcohol are regulated by different criminal statutes and regulations - so they are not covered under the Illinois Controlled Substances Act.
+The category of controlled substance includes those drugs that people commonly associate with this law such as cocaine, heroin, crack, PCP, methamphetamine, hallucinogens, LSD, mushrooms, amphetamines, narcotics, opium, speed, ecstasy, GHB, etc., but it also includes many less-commonly-considered substances such as anabolic steroids, as well as many legally manufactured drugs such as codeine, ephedrine, dietary supplements, hydrocodone, and anti-depressants.
+Although these types of drugs are perfectly legal to possess and use when prescribed by a doctor, they become illegal when sold on the secondary market or obtained through other means.

-Chicago Drug Crime Attorneys Help Fighting Your Illinois Drug Charge
+Chicago Drug Crime Attorneys Fighting Your Drug Charge

 Contact us for a free consultation

 criminal defense / traffic law at (800) 996-4824

 Drug Crime Information